When Large Vision-Language Models Meet Person Re-Identification: Methodology

 \subsection{Optimization and Inference}

-During training, we optimize the parameters of both the visual model and the SGI module while keeping the LLM parameters frozen, though we retain its gradients.
-The LLM's role in generating the semantic token, guided by the instruction, enables the model to focus on identity-relevant regions and characteristics within the pedestrian image.
-By leveraging the generated \texttt{<REID>} token in conjunction with the SGI module, we achieve joint end-to-end training that harnesses the strengths of LVLM in instruction-following and visual semantic understanding.
-This process allows for the integration of rich semantic cues into the visual representations, improving pedestrian identity recognition accuracy.
-The overall training loss is a weighted combination of the identity classification loss $\mathcal{L}_{id}$ and the triplet loss $\mathcal{L}_{tri}$, which is expressed as follows:
+During training, we optimize the parameters of both the visual model and the SGI module.
+The parameters of LLM are frozen, but gradients backpropagate through it to update other learnable components.
+By leveraging the generated \texttt{<REID>} token in conjunction with the SGI module, we achieve a joint end-to-end training that harnesses the strengths of LVLM in instruction-following and visual semantic understanding.
+This process allows for the integration of rich semantic cues into the visual representations, improving the accuracy of pedestrian identity recognition.
+The overall training loss is a weighted combination of the identity classification loss $\mathcal{L}_{id}$~\cite{luo2019strong} and the triplet loss $\mathcal{L}_{tri}$~\cite{hermans2017defense}, which is expressed as follows:

 where $\alpha_1$ and $\alpha_2$ are balancing factors that control the contribution of each loss term.